Mpurva03/Katha-AI/README.md

-# 🎭 AI Story Generator
+# 🎭 KATHA-AI: A AI Story Generator

 A powerful web application that generates creative stories with AI-powered text, images, and audio using multiple AI services including Google Gemini, Hugging Face, Stability AI, and OpenAI.